 - Specialized testing (Spriometry and Exhaled Nitric Oxide) to determine how well your asthma is being controlled

-- Treatment for asthma, and coexisting conditions that complicate asthma control
+- Treatment and direction for coexisting conditions that complicate asthma control

 - Initial management plans for newly diagnosed asthma cases and continued care when needed